sohithpydev/sohith/_pages/about.md

   - /about.html
 ---

-I’m a final-year Bioinformatics undergrad at Saveetha School of Engineering, SIMATS University, Chennai, driven by an interest in mathematical modeling, cheminformatics, and AI-driven approaches for understanding complex biological systems.
+I’m an MS Artificial Intelligence student at Soongsil University, Seoul, South Korea, with a background in Bioinformatics from SIMATS University, Chennai, India.
+My interests lie at the intersection of artificial intelligence, computational biology, mathematical modeling, and cheminformatics, with a focus on developing computational approaches to understand complex biological systems.

 ## **What I’m Working On**

-Right now, I’m collaborating with Chang Gung University, Taiwan under Dr. Scott C. Schuyler, working on **virtual screening and computational drug discovery**, focusing on large-scale compound evaluation against targets like the APC/C complex and Influenza A virus.
+Right now, I’m working as a lab associate at Chang Gung University, Taiwan under Dr. Scott C. Schuyler, working on **virtual screening and computational drug discovery**, focusing on large-scale compound evaluation against targets like the APC/C complex and Influenza A virus.

 ## **My Journey So Far**

-Over the past few years, I’ve worked on interdisciplinary projects spanning bioinformatics, structural biology, and predictive modeling.
+Over the past few years, I’ve worked on interdisciplinary projects on-site; spanning bioinformatics, structural biology, and predictive modeling.

 - **Chang Gung University, Taiwan:** As an **IIPP Scholar in the Department of Biomedical Sciences under Dr. Scott Charles Schuyler**, I analyzed structural and sequence-level data of the **Influenza A (H5N1) RNA-dependent RNA polymerase complex**, integrating **computational modeling and virtual screening approaches**.
 I am currently developing a **large-scale AI-driven screening pipeline** to evaluate ~10 million compounds, with a focus on **QSAR modeling, feature representation, and optimization of predictive performance**.